How to Calm a Panting Dog: A Comprehensive Guide - Natural Dog Supplements and Superfoods by Fetched

 Panting occasionally can be a natural behaviour in dogs.
 It helps them cool down and express a wide range of emotions from excitement to anxiety.
 However, there are two types of panting: the good type and the bad type.
-Let's see the difference and learn how to calm a panting dog should you have to.
+The latter happens when they encounter stressful situations and it's a sign of anxiety.
+It can also happen when there are underlying health problems.

 Normal Panting vs Excessive Panting